duniter/duniter/doc/HDC.md

 #### Actualizing

-**Goal** Actualizing request is to be used for actualizing a status in a given Community.
+**Goal** To be used for actualizing a status in a given Community.

-A valid actualizing example would be:
+A valid example would be:

     Version: 1
     Currency: beta_brousoufs